 2. Relationship

 Coaching is a partnership.
-It’s based on these principles: rapport, empathy, awareness, presence, deep listening, trust, congruence, and neutrality, according to Ajit Nawalkha, co-founder of Evercoach by Mindvalley.
+It’s based on these principles: rapport, empathy, awareness, presence, deep listening, trust, congruence, and neutrality, according to Ajit Nawalkha, the co-founder of Evercoach by Mindvalley.

 This is how coaches support and empower their clients to discover their own solutions.
 It’s a collaborative process where the client is seen as the expert in their own life.